 Watermelon Mint Lemonade, a refreshing non-alcoholic drink for a hot summer day.
 Very low in calories, refined sugar free, super healthy, and so delicious.
 This is my kind of drink!

 If you like a good old homemade lemonade, you will absolutely love this lemonade with a twist.
 I cannot tell you how much I like watermelons, there can’t be anything better in summer than a cold slice of juicy, well ripen melon.

-And if I say summer is because, well, they are kind of tasteless outside their best season.
-I never buy melons in winter, for example, even though some supermarkets might sell them.
+And if I say summer it’s because, well, they are kind of tasteless outside their best season.
+Never buy melons in winter, for example, even though some supermarkets might sell them.
 They really are tasteless, and I’d rather wait for summer and have a proper one, than waste money.

 But, give me a whole melon now, and chances are, it will be gone before you know it.
 Luckily, my daughters seem to share my love for watermelons, and they get very excited when we buy some.
 The little things in life, hey!

 If you blend some watermelon, you will see that, comparing to a slice of melon, it’s not that tasty, actually.
 But throw some freshly squeezed lemon juice in there, a bit of honey, a bit of water, and some mint leaves, and oh, my God!
 THE MOST AMAZING SUMMER DRINK YOU CAN EVER GET!

 Anyway, if you are not happy about honey, I guess refined sugar can be used instead.
 I would just mix it with a bit of warm water first, otherwise it won’t dissolve as well in cold water.
 Same for honey, I used some warm water to help speed up the process, it really works.

 COOLING WATERMELON AND MINT LEMONADE